knovuslab/Open-Assistant/model/MESSAGE_AND_TOKEN_FORMAT.md

 ## Step 1.
 Supervised Fine Tuning

 Using a pretrained LLM, we use Supervised Fine Tuning (SFT).
-We take demonstration data, in our case the Open Assistant dataset (oasst dataset) created by volunteers, to learn a supervised policy (the SFT model) that generates outputs from a selected list of prompts.
+We take demonstration data, in our case the ራስ | rasGPT dataset (oasst dataset) created by volunteers, to learn a supervised policy (the SFT model) that generates outputs from a selected list of prompts.
 This represents the baseline model.